• Bush Beans • Pole Beans • Snap Beans • Shell Beans • Dry Beans • Filet Beans • Soybeans • Fava Beans • Lima Beans

 Introductions from bean breeders in recent years offer greater color, yield and, importantly, disease resistance — but best of all, the eating quality of our bean offerings today is better than ever.

 One of the most nutrient-dense of all foods, beans are a dietary staple around the world, and deeply rooted in our culinary traditions since ancient times.

 In short, we cannot imagine life — even, for many of us, a single growing season — without beans.

-Two convenient ways to divide them up are either on the basis of their plant habit…
+First, on the basis of their plant habit:

 - Bush Beans are mounding types that are low-growing, with a compact, 1–2-foot-high habit.